analogdevicesinc/ToF/sdcard-images-utils/nxp/patches/ubuntu_overlay/step3/home/analog/Workspace/Tools/host_boot_tools/NVM_Utils/README.txt

 !!ATTENTION!!
 For modules with non ADSD3500 Flash memory layout, the CRC mismatch is expected. !!ATTENTION!!
 	It takes only one parameter, a file name where the calibration read from the imager module should be saved
 		ex: ./CFG_READ imager_firmware.cfg

+	5. INIT_FW_WRITE - is used to write init firmware to the imager flash memory.
+!!ATTENTION!!
+For modules with non ADSD3500 Flash memory layout, the CRC mismatch is expected. !!ATTENTION!!
+        It takes only one parameter, path to the file which need to be written to the imager flash memory.
+                ex: ./INIT_FW_WRITE init_fw.stream

 If module is not self-booting because Flash memory content is corrupted or does not contain ADSD3500 firmware, NVM_Utils tool can be used to fix it.